jmbeach/duolingo-vocab-lists/README.md

 ## Step 6: Generate CSV Files

-Finally, run `node lib/index.js create -f <path-to-json-file>` to turn the translations into CSV's.
+Finally, run `deno run src/index.ts create -f <path-to-json-file>` to turn the translations into CSV's.

 If the new CSV's aren't in this repository yet, please feel free to create a pull request to add them.
 Currently, I've only processed Spanish (for English speakers), but would love to get other languages in here.

 ## Step 7 (Optional): Create Combined CSV Files

 It might be preferable for some people to have all of the CSV files for each section combined into one file.
-To generate these, run `node lib/index.js combine -p <path to language directory>`.
+To generate these, run `deno run src/index.ts combine -p <path to language directory>`.